aws-samples/aws-net-guides/Serverless/Serverless App with Dynamo-Example/Readme.md

 Follow the steps below to create your Lambda function.
 1. Open a command line or terminal window.
 2. Create a folder to contain your new project.
-The folder name becomes the name of your .NET Core project, so choose something meaningful.
+The folder name becomes the name of your .NET project, so choose something meaningful.
 For this walk-through, we are using *TestServerless* as the folder name.
 3. Navigate to the folder created above and to create the new Lambda project enter the command
     ```shell
     dotnet new serverless.image.EmptyServerless
     ```
-    This creates two subfolders-*src* and *test*-each of which has a .NET Core project folder inside.
+    This creates two subfolders-*src* and *test*-each of which has a .NET project folder inside.
 We won’t use the *test* project in this walk-through.

 #### Step 2: Open Solution Files in Visual Studio 2019 for Windows
 The solution will already contain the skeleton code required to build and deploy a basic Lambda function and an API Gateway.

 1. In the *Solution Explorer* pane, expand the **TestServerless** project node for the app and double-click **Function.cs**, which contains the code for our basic Lambda function, to open it in an editing pane.
 1. In the *Solution Explorer* pane, double-click **serverless.template**, which contains the CloudFormation template for deployment, to open it in an editing pane.

-#### Step 2: Open Solution Files using .NET Core CLI
+#### Step 2: Open Solution Files using .NET CLI
 The solution will already contain the skeleton code required to build and deploy a basic Lambda function and an API Gateway.

 1. Change directory into the *src* folder, and then into the project folder.
 For example:
     ```shell
     cd src/TestServerless
     ```
 1. Use the editor of your choice to review the code in the file **Function.cs**, which contains the code for our basic Lambda function, and **serverless.template**, which contains the CloudFormation template for deployment.

 #### Step 3: Review Lambda Function Code
 The **Function.cs** file contains the C# code for the auto-generated Lambda function.

 1. Look through the *Functions* class and locate the *Get* method.
 This is the method that will be called when your Lambda function is invoked and contains the logic you want to execute.

     > Note: You can create other methods and classes to hold your logic and call them from Get, as well as referencing other .NET Standard libraries.
 You can also change the name of the Get method, as the name of the method is part of the Lambda configuration.
 For this walk-through, we’ll keep the default name.